 - The master is the node that have the information of all the pollers and it is where we can read all the information from.

 - The pollers, collect their own data, and send that information to the master when it is requested.

-The process of synchronising the information of the nodes it is made by the master.
-The master request the information for each poller with pull requests.
+The process of synchronising the information of the nodes is made by the master.
+The master requests the information for each poller with pull requests.

 The first time the script runs, it is going to request all the data for each configured poller.
 Next time, it is going to request only the modified data since the last synchronisation.

 - Added new features to the centralised configuration from the master with support for OMK and NMIS files: